Santhoshkumard11/play-real-steel-boxing-with-your-audio/README.md

 ## How to setup locally

-Create a new virtual environment
+1) Create a new virtual environment

     `py -m venv venv`

-Install all the dependencies
+2) Install all the dependencies

     `pip install -r requirements.txt`

+3) Change the controls and key mappings in the utils file according to the game (leave it as is for Real Steel Boxing)

+4) Launch the Flask App

+     `py main.py`

+5) Refresh the browser to make sure the Websocket is connected to the Flask App

+6) Launch the game and have fun! 🎮

 ## Game on fellows!!